Plans D and E

 Sometimes I think: If there wasn’t a real possibility of failure, perhaps it wouldn’t have really been an adventure.
 Perhaps failing is an integral part of adventure.

 If we hadn’t changed our plans, we would have been on such a tight schedule that we would have missed a lot of what made the journey so delightful.
 I wouldn’t have stood still on an empty road in the Monaro, watching a huge storm blow across the mountains.
 We wouldn’t have hitchhiked.
-We wouldn’t have canoed down the shallow, sparkling river upstream of Dalgety, spending as much time in the water as out of it.
+We wouldn’t have canoed down the shallow, sparkling river upstream of Dalgety, falling in and swimming after our dry-bagged gear.
 We wouldn’t have seen an albino emu or spent a day hypothesising the geological and cultural histories of landscapes as we went 4WDing with my dad.
 We wouldn’t have seen the feral goats near Stonebridge.
 We wouldn’t have had the chance to revisit special places we found - to swim, to ford the river or simply sit and wonder.
 We might not have had time to watch the kingfishers at Jacobs River or linger beside the river as the steam or mist danced above the water in the still, cool morning at Willis.
 We wouldn’t have been able to spend hours cooking up delicious meals over a campfire with my aunt and uncle.
 We might not have been able to float quietly on our inner tubes past Snowy River crocs on the rocks and birds on the fallen trees.
 We wouldn’t have explored so many tributaries - the warm trickle of the Mowamba River downstream of the weir, the swift, refreshing water of Jacobs River, the deceptively picturesque Deddick River winding through dry scrubby hills and weed-choked paddocks, the big rock slabs and terraces of Raymond Creek, the Buchan River rising after heavy rain, the temperate rainforest of Pipeclay Creek, the reed-lined Brodribb River.
 We wouldn’t have been able to poke around underneath McKillops Bridge.
 We might have been too rushed to ship oars and drift downstream on an outrunning tide, the water lapping at the aluminium hull of our little boat, watching the world go slowly past, snacking on Fererro Rochers.
 We wouldn’t have spent so long leaning over the railing on the footbridge with my mum, watching hundreds of different fish dart and flash through the estuary water.
 We mightn’t have met people when we pulled a canoe up into their garden during a storm, when we sheltered from the rain in a camp kitchen, when we hitchhiked, when they gave us permission to drive or walk through their property, when they told us stories about the river.
 Some of my favourite memories are of the slow, quiet moments when we didn’t have to hurry.